open-contracting-extensions/ocds_eu_extension/README.md

         "type": "securityClearanceDeadline",
         "dueDate": "2020-11-19T00:00:00Z"
       }
+    ],
+    "documents": [
+      {
+        "id": "Fiscal1",
+        "documentType": "legislation"
+      }
     ]
   },
   "awards": [
     {
       "id": "award-1",
-      "valueCalculationMethod": "The awarded value takes into account the growing revenue expected from fees and the value of the equipment provided by the contracting authority."
+      "valueCalculationMethod": "The awarded value takes into account the growing revenue expected from fees and the value of the equipment provided by the contracting authority.", "items": [
+        {
+          "id": "1",
+          "additionalClassifications": [
+            {
+              "scheme": "vehicleCategory",
+              "id": "n2-n3",
+              "description": "Truck (N2-N3)"
+            }
+          ]
+        }
+      ]
     }
   ],
   "contracts": [